Connie M. Weaver

 Connie Marie Weaver is an American nutrition scientist known for her research on mineral metabolism, calcium bioavailability, and bone health.
 She is a Distinguished Research Professor in the School of Exercise and Nutrition Science at San Diego State University (SDSU) and a Distinguished Professor Emerita in the Department of Nutrition Science at Purdue University and a member of the National Academy of Medicine.
-She was awarded Babcock-Hart Award in 1997.
+She received the Babcock-Hart Award in 1997.

 Her work has contributed to an understanding of dietary calcium requirements and approaches to supporting bone health throughout the lifespan.
+In 2017, her Camp DASH child nutrition study ended early after allegations that the participants had abused and assaulted each other whilst staying on-site for the study.